Randonneuring: Time limits

 Organisers are usually free to reduce the maximum speed.
 This sometimes makes it easier to man controls at particularly hilly events.

 To emphasise that Randonneuring events are not a race, many events also have a maximum speed equal to double the minimum speed (i.e. 30 km/h for a 600 km event).

+For events homologated by Les Randonneurs Mondiaux where the rate of climbing is greater than 11 meters per kilometre their President will give consideration to requests for extra time.
+This will normally be based on a 5% allowance for every full m/km of extra climbing.